DragonHPC/dragon/doc/ref/data/ddict.rst

 and if the key exists in an older checkpoint, then it is also added to the set of deleted_keys for the checkpoint.

-If a put or delete is targeting a checkpoint that no longer exists in the working set then it updates the oldest copy.
+If a put or delete is targeting a checkpoint that no longer exists then the operation is rejected.

 For non-persistent puts, the checkpoint id must be in the working set or newer.
 If it is older than the working set then the put operation is rejected.
 If it is